wkndavid/replace_shp_xlsx_csv_geo/README.md

 #    'pyarrow'
 # }
 #
-# See ./reqs/requeriments.txt file for more.
+# See ./reqs/requeriments.txt file for dependencies.